kris-brown/kbquarto/docs/phil/problems/_agrippan.md

-There are only three ways of completing a proof:
+It seems like there are only three ways of completing a proof:

 - The *circular* argument, in which the proof of some proposition presupposes the truth of that very proposition